Thursday, July 10, 2025

 Conclusion: The grassroots AI movement and initiatives like the Deep Learning Indaba underscore Africa’s determination to actively participate in the global AI landscape.
 While challenges persist, the collaborative spirit and community-driven approach demonstrate the potential for African researchers to make significant contributions to AI development, both locally and internationally.

-AR Managing Editor (2024).
+Editor, A. M. (January 5, 2024).
 Empowering Africa: Grassroots AI Movement Shapes Future Amidst Challenges and Collaboration.
-Retrieved from https://www.africanresearchers.org/empowering-africa-grassroots-ai-movement-shapes-future-amidst-challenges-and-collaboration/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/empowering-africa-grassroots-ai-movement-shapes-future-amidst-challenges-and-collaboration/

 LEAVE A REPLY